LSDtopotools/lsdtt_opencv_docker/readme.md

 These are the bare bones instructions.
 For a bit more detail and potential bug fixes, scroll down to the section on [Docker notes](#docker-notes).

-1. Download and install [Docker for Windows](https://www.docker.com/docker-windows) (only works with Windows 10 enterprise), [Docker for Mac](https://www.docker.com/docker-mac), or Docker for [Ubuntu](https://www.docker.com/docker-ubuntu) or [Debian](https://www.docker.com/docker-debian).
+1. Download and install [Docker Desktop for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows) (only works with Windows 10 enterprise), [Docker Desktop for Mac](https://hub.docker.com/editions/community/docker-ce-desktop-mac), or Docker for [Ubuntu](https://hub.docker.com/editions/community/docker-ce-server-ubuntu) or [Debian](https://hub.docker.com/editions/community/docker-ce-server-debian).
-  * If you have windows linux subsystem 2 you should install Docker for [Ubuntu](https://www.docker.com/docker-ubuntu) in your linux subsystem
+  * If you are installing Docker Desktop for Windows you should use the WSL 2 Backend.
+WSL 2 has been supported on Windows since around 2020.
+More details are on the [Docker for Windows documentation](https://docs.docker.com/desktop/windows/install/).
   * On MacOS we recommend installing docker using brew: `brew cask install docker`
   * On MacOs and Linux, after you install docker you will need to add permissions: `sudo usermod -a -G docker $USER`
-  * On Windows 10 you will need to alter a bunch of settings.
-See [DNSection][Docker notes]
 2. We will henceforth assume that you actually have a functioning version of Docker on your host machine.
 If you want more details about how to use docker, or getting it set up (particularly in Windows, in Linux and MacOS this is more straightforward), see our [Docker notes](#docker-notes).

 ### Running the container